 Also, this flawed position leads to the ball bouncing to high of the ground which also make it more attackable than necessary.

-In the video, we’ll cover the correct 90 degree angle paddle position.
-It’s more stable, your less prone to overuse your wrist and you’re able to put backspin on the dink which helps to keep it low after it bounces on your opponents side.
+In the above video, we’ll cover the correct 90 degree angle paddle position.
+It’s more stable, you’re less prone to overuse your wrist and you’re able to put backspin on the dink which helps to keep it low after it bounces on your opponents side.
+You’ll also have a lot more control.

 Not only this, but the 90 degree arm to paddle position is also the basis for all other strokes in the game such as the drop, the serve as well as groundstrokes.